itaiferber/IFToolbarManager/README.markdown

 `IFToolbarManager`, for the most part, does a lot of the necessary work on its own.
 Once you've got everything set up the way you'd like it, all you have to do is create a manager with a toolbar (that is the bare minimum necessary; for customization, it is recommended that you also supply a delegate) and the rest of the work is done for you.

 `IFToolbarManager` uses Mike Ash's [`MAZeroingWeakRef`](https://github.com/mikeash/MAZeroingWeakRef), and includes the files along with a copy of their BSD license.
-No customization is necessary, just a copy of `MAZeroingWeakRef.h` and `MAZeroingWeakRef.m` will suffice.
+No customization is necessary, just a copy of `MAZeroingWeakRef.h` and `MAZeroingWeakRef.m` will suffice (the files have been edited very slightly to behave differently if Automatic Reference Counting is turned on - read the ARC section for more info).

 Setup
 -----